 - 3½ oz.
-100 g dark chocolate with a minimum of 70% cocoa solids
+100 g dark chocolate with a minimum of 80% cocoa solids

 - 1 pinch 1 pinch salt

-- 4 tablespoons 60 ml peanut butter
+- ¼ cup 60 ml peanut butter

-- ½ teaspoon ½ teaspoon vanilla extract
+- ½ tsp ½ tsp vanilla extract

 - Melt chocolate and butter or coconut oil in the microwave oven or in a double boiler.
 If you don't have a double boiler you can put a glass bowl on top of a pot of steaming water.
 Make sure that the water doesn't reach the bowl.
 The chocolate will melt from the heat of the steam.
-Mix in all other ingredients and pour the batter into a small greased baking dish lined with parchment paper (no bigger than 4 x 6 inches).
+Set the melted chocolate aside to cool for a few minute before proceeding with the next step.

 Almond or hazelnut butter work, too.
 And try different toppings: toasted (and coarsely chopped) almonds or hazelnuts, roasted sesame seeds with unsweetened coconut flakes, or even tahini.
 Mmmmm…